4/9/21 Update: K-12 Online School Testing Information

 Thank you for your continued support and partnership,

-New Students: Start of School Information
+New Students: Start of Ohio Online School K-12 Information

 At OHDELA, the safety and security of all of our students is our number one priority.
 While we strive to provide for the safest and most secure learning environment, we also must adapt as technology evolves.
 It has come to our attention that there were some concerns relating to live instructional sessions which we have recently addressed.
 We are confident that the steps we have taken will support our mission, enhance our safety and security measures, and result in an improved student experience.